H3rzius/CustomCommands/README.md

 # CustomCommands

-I was boring at school.
-So I create this plugin to skip time and have fun.
+I was boring at school so I create this plugin to skip time and have fun.